-Below you will find a real life case study of a couple who are looking for financial advice on how best to arrange their financial affairs.
-Their names and details have been changed to protect their identities.
+Below you will find a real life case study of an individual who is looking for financial advice on how best to arrange their financial affairs.
+Their name and details have been changed to protect their identity.
 The Globe and Mail often seeks the advice of our VP, Wealth Advisor, Matthew Ardrey, to review and analyze the situation and then provide his solutions to the participants.

 Special to The Globe and Mail

-We asked Matthew Ardrey, a vice-president and financial planner at TriDelta Financial in Toronto, to look at Rocky and Evelyn’s situation.
+We asked Matthew Ardrey, a financial planner and vice-president of TriDelta Financial in Toronto, to look at Philip’s situation.

 What the expert says

 In reviewing the initial numbers Philip submitted, Mr. Ardrey detected a few things that seemed out of whack.
 As it turned out, Philip had overstated his consulting income and understated his expenses.
 After adjusting his income, there is still some missing money, the planner says.
 Philip is saving about $850 a month outside his registered retirement savings plan.
 “The remaining $895 per month is real budget leakage,” the planner says.
 “The first thing Philip should do is a full and complete review of his budget.”

 Philip acknowledged this in a follow-up e-mail.
 “I’m clearly not accounting for all my expenses and travelling,” he writes.
 “I need to be more mindful of this.”

 Next, Mr. Ardrey looks at the car purchase.
 He assumes Philip buys a new car at the beginning of 2021, taking $5,000 from his savings for a down payment and making monthly payments of $300 for five years.
 If interest rates stay low, he could likely finance the car at zero interest “or near to it.”